Logo Futurismo

 In addition to its vast natural and material heritage, this is a land of fishermen and wine production — Vinho de Cheiro.
 In this sense, if you’re a good foodie and want to enjoy moments of tranquility and leisure, this is an unmissable place on your visit to the island.

-Caloura is known for its iconic bathing areas, but its charm doesn’t stop there.
-In this sense, you should know that Caloura has an important historical value, both for So Miguel and for the archipelago.
+People know Caloura for its iconic bathing areas, but its charm doesn’t stop there.
+In this sense, it is worth noting that Caloura has significant historical value, both for São Miguel and the archipelago.
 One of the oldest convents in the Azores is located here — the Convent of Nossa Senhora da Conceição.

-What’s more, this area is known for its material heritage and because of this monument.
-Here, you’ll also find other historical sites such as hermitages, gardens, and the Nossa Senhora da Conceição de Caloura Battery — a fortification for defending Caloura Harbor and the convent from pirate and corsair attacks.
+Moreover, people highly value this area for its rich material heritage, and this monument stands out in particular.
+Here, you’ll also find other historical sites, such as hermitages, gardens, and the Nossa Senhora da Conceição de Caloura Battery — a fortification built to defend Caloura Harbor and the convent from pirate and corsair attacks.

 Caloura is geographically close to Água de Pau, between Lagoa and Vila Franca do Campo.
 It is located right on the oceanfront, surrounded by cliffs and steep hills to Água de Pau.